 But first things first.

-- Do a web update.
+- If you are still using Movex as a source for price data, first do a web update.
 Obviously Price Lists is crucial, but it never hurts to update the rest as well.

 - Open the quotation that needs to be updated.